bugsbirb/TridERMly/README.md

 ```

-### Contributions
+### 🙌 Contributions
-> You can do contributions if you want to make the bot better.
+> You can contribute to this project if you'd like by opening a pull request; the code has to be quality tho.